 - 11. Not Having Clear Goals

 - 12. Detesting Perfectionism

-- How Do You create a Not-to-do List?
-These are Important Steps to Take
+- How Do You create a Not-to-Do List?

 - Final Thoughts

-1. Answering all Emails, Calls, or Messages when Working
+1. Not Answering all Emails, Calls, or Messages when Working

 Do you always reply to all emails, calls, or messages while working?